letsencrypt/boulder/cmd/ceremony/README.md

     | `certificate-path` | Path to store signed PEM certificate. |
 - `certificate-profile`: object containing profile for certificate to generate.
 Fields are documented [below](#Certificate-profile-format).
 The key-usages, ocsp-url, and crl-url fields must not be set.

 When generating an OCSP signing certificate the key usages field will be set to just Digital Signature and an EKU extension will be included with the id-kp-OCSPSigning usage.
-Additionally a id-pkix-ocsp-nocheck extension will be included in the certificate.
+Additionally an id-pkix-ocsp-nocheck extension will be included in the certificate.

 Example: